ypmori/ypmori.github.io/README.md

 # Yuji Mori

-#### Data Engineering Analyst @Experian
+#### Data Engineering Analyst @ Experian

+####  Master's Student @ UCLA Statistics
-#### B.S. in Statistics, Minor in Computer Science @ UC Davis
+##### B.S. in Statistics, Minor in Computer Science @ UC Davis

 I am a California-based data analyst currently working in the credit industry.
+Also pursuing a Master's in Applied Statistics at UCLA (part-time enrollment).

 My career interests include all things Data Science, such as statistical programming, machine learning, data visualization, and data engineering.